highcharts-for-python/highcharts-maps/docs/using/_working_with_maps_features.rst

       instance.

-      **Highcharts for Maps** supports both a number of built-in projections as well as providing the ability to apply a fully custom projection.
+      **Highcharts for Maps** supports both a number of built-in projections as well as the ability to apply a fully custom projection.
 The default projections supported are:

         * ``'EqualEarth'``